-Before attempting to improve a system with a high inswap rate, first check for a condition known as "artificially induced swapping".
+Before attempting to improve a system with a high inswap rate, first check for a condition known as artificially induced swapping.
 This condition occurs when there are no available balance set slots.

 Check the BALSETCNT system parameter.
-Swapping may have been artificially induced because BALSETCNT is set too low (see Section 5.2.12).
+Swapping might have been artificially induced because BALSETCNT is set too low (see Section 5.2.12).
 You can obtain information on balance slots with the DCL command SHOW MEMORY.
-If BALSETCNT appears to be set correctly, and the inswap rate is high, refer to Section 3.6.2 for other methods of improving memory responsiveness.